jarv/cmdchallenge/README.md

 ## Create a new challenge

-* Add a new entry to `challenges.yaml`
+* Add a new entry to [challenges.yml](https://github.com/jarv/cmdchallenge/blob/master/challenges.yaml).
-    * Pick a unique slug name
+    * Pick a unique slug name.
-    * Pick a description
+    * Type a description.
-    * Add directory and supporting files in /var/challenges
+    * Add directory and supporting files for the challenge in the `var/challenges` dir.
-    * Add an example solution
+    * Add an example solution.
-    * Add expected output or tests for the verification (see other examples).
+    * Add expected output or tests for the verification (see other challenges for examples examples).
+* Submit a pull request

 ## Installation
 * Install docker on your machine